code-by-matt/flowerpower/README.md

 ## The Plan

 I wanna use linear regression with no regularization, for the sake of simplicity.
-[Andrew Ng](https://coursera.org/learn/machine-learning) taught me how to manually choose a learning rate and a regularization level, but it seems that scikit-learn can take care of all of that for me!
-Training a classifier only takes three lines.
+[Andrew Ng](https://coursera.org/learn/machine-learning) taught me how to implement gradient descent and manually choose a learning rate and a regularization level, but apparently that was all baby stuff.
+Training a classifier with scikit-learn only takes three lines.

 ```python
 from sklearn.linear_model import LogisticRegression